 Meet the citizenship and security requirements to gain SV security clearance for this trade.

 Desirable experiences: we would like interested applicants to hold include a solid grounding in the delivery of primary care and have experience in small multidisciplinary teams.
 Experience in austere or expeditionary medicine is an advantage.
 Medical officers should have a solid grounding in the delivery of primary care, experience in aspects of acute care including ICU, ED, prehospital medicine, retrieval medicine or anaesthetics, with previous military experience preferred.

-The New Zealand Army provides a Fellowship training programme for those training towards their Fellowship of the Royal New Zealand College of General Practice.
+The New Zealand Army provides a Fellowship training programme to enable training towards the Fellowship of the Royal New Zealand College of General Practice.
 A selection and prioritisation process is used for acceptance on this pathway.
-The NZ Army also supports vocational training in other disciplines such as sports, occupational and emergency medicine.
+The NZ Army may also support vocational training in other disciplines such as sports, occupational and emergency medicine.